-These Chicken Drumstick Lollipops are a fun way to serve wings to your guests!
+These Chicken Lollipops are a fun way to serve chicken to your guests!
+The chicken drumstick is frenched, fried and coated in a delicious sticky sauce.
 Make these as an appetizer or a fancy hors d'oeuvre and guests will be raving!

 Lollipop chicken is chicken winglets, wings or drumettes trimmed to resemble a "lollipop" shape.
 The meat is cut down from the bone exposing a bone or "stick" to hold onto while eating.

 Chicken drumsticks trypically do not have the bone exposed.

 It's actually called "frenching" and is where the meat is cut loose from the bone and pushed downward.
 Making these is not tough to do but does require a bit of practice AND a sharp knife!

 I chose to use chicken drumsticks for this recipe, however you can "french" chicken wings too.
 They take longer to do and are a bit trickier but will make a smaller lollipop.

 Chicken legs or thighs are NOT a your best option because of how large they are.
 You would end up with a meat cleaver instead of a golf ball.

 *Using a SHARP knife is key to forming your little meat popsicles.

 Steps for how to cut and trim your chicken: